-Jennifer & I have started Unconditional Ministries to offer comfort and support to those who have been impacted by an LGBT family member or friend.
+Jennifer & I have started Unconditional Ministries to offer comfort and emotional support to the parents of LGBT children, the LGBT community, and the church concerning broken sexual identity issues.

 2 Corinthians 1:3-4